ossia/score-docs/docs/reference-manual/processes/library/patternist.md

 On the left of the sequencer, there is the actual note of the lane with a corresponding number.
 Each step correspond to a measure.
 If the step is activated (_yellow_), the note will be played.

+> The note corresponding to each lane can be changed by clicking on it and dragging.

 This process can have multiple distinct patterns which can be switched.

 ## Channel